sjmyuan/idea-note/README.md

 # Idea Note

-idea-note is a tool to manage your idea or note in one place, then you can synchronize the notes to cloud.
+`idea-note` is a tool to manage your idea or notes in one place, then you can synchronize the notes to cloud.

-Currently it only support git, but the notes are just a collection of files, you can support box, s3, google drive easily by some other tools.
+Currently it only support git, but the notes are just a collection of files, you can support box, s3 or google drive easily by some other tools.

 Notes: Only MacOS and Neovim have been tested for now.